October 17, 2018

 FTPS doesn’t require you to sacrifice usability for security.
 You can still use FTP if that’s a protocol you’re comfortable with, but your file sharing is enhanced by increasing security with SSL/TLS.

 What if you want to use explicit FTPS sometimes, but other options like implicit FTPS, too?
-With FTP Today, you have the flexibility to transfer files using any protocol you want, including both implicit FTPS and explicit FTPS.
+With Sharetru, you have the flexibility to transfer files using any protocol you want, including both implicit FTPS and explicit FTPS.
 You can use the appropriate protocol at the appropriate time, and you can also permit your users and clients to use different protocols, too.

 Ultimately, the best way to determine if you need to use explicit vs. implicit FTPS is by evaluating your company’s specific file sharing needs.
 Look at who your sharing files with, like internal or external entities.
 Also, consider which option is easiest for your employees to navigate.
 Both explicit and implicit FTPS protect your data, and with the right file sharing solution provider, you don’t have to worry about data compromises.
-And with a provider like FTP Today, you have the flexibility to use whichever protocol is ideal on case-by-case basis.
+And with a provider like Sharetru, you have the flexibility to use whichever protocol is ideal on case-by-case basis.

 Martin Horan